netherby/bakewrangler-doc/mesh.rst

 1. **Margin:** Number of pixels to extend out around the edges of baked UV islands.
-This is used to prevent bleeding of background colors into texture island edges when a coordinate lies on a pixel boundry or when a texture is resampled at a different resolution.
+This is used to prevent bleeding of background colors into texture island edges when a coordinate lies on a pixel boundary or when a texture is re-sampled at a different resolution.
    |br|

 2. **Mask Margin:** If masking is enabled this sets how many pixels